w3f/polkadot-wiki/docs/learn/learn-consensus.md

 BADASS BABE is an extention of BABE and acts as a constant-time block production protocol.
 This approach tries to address the shortcomings of BABE by ensuring that exactly one block is produced with time-constant intervals.
-The protocol utiliies zk-SNARKs to construct a ring-VRF and is a work in progres.
+The protocol utilizes zk-SNARKs to construct a ring-VRF and is a work in progress.
 This section will be updated as progress progresses.

 ## Finality Gadget: GRANDPA